icyd/dotfiles/README.md

 ```
     cd ~/.config
     git clone https://github.com/icyd/dotfiles
-    bash dotfiles/install.sh
+    bash dotfiles/install.sh -all
 ```

 ## Minimalistic install for server

 In order to install the dotfiles in a server, the environment variable **SERVER** should be set.
-This only install the configuration for
+This only install the configuration for:

     - zsh
     - tmux
-    - zsh
+    - nvim

 And also will avoid part of the configuration not needed.
 Install this running:

 ```
     cd ~/.config
     git clone https://github.com/icyd/dotfiles
-    SERVER=1 bash dotfiles/install.sh
+    SERVER=1 bash dotfiles/install.sh -server
 ```